 The next Development Fund deadline will be March 12, 2021.

-The Creation & Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Arts (a federal agency), and co-commissioners.
+The Creation & Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Mellon Foundation, the National Endowment for the Arts (a federal agency), and co-commissioners.

 Fall 2020 Development Fund Recipients

 Due to the pandemic, projects descriptions and timelines may shift.

 Conceived in four sections—Fire, Earth, Air, Water—this work explores the search for home and belonging as a deeply personal and intimate part of larger questions of racial and cultural justice.
 In times of pandemic, mass migration, political and economic devastation, capitalist empire-building, war, environmental crisis, and communities displaced by the Uprising following George Floyd’s murder, this work utilizes dance as a reminder of shared humanity.
 Its title, Dastak, means “knocking” in Farsi and refers to those who are knocking on the doors of justice.